11 – 14 May 2020

 DAY 3 – Wednesday 19 JUNE 2019

-Take lunch at your leisure and enjoy a few hours to relax at the hotel before we meet yoga, pilates and fitness instructor, Samantha Hopper, a passionate advocate of health and wellbeing, for an unforgettable yoga class.
-Get a deep stretch into those hip flexors as Samantha guides us through the practice.
+Take lunch at your leisure and enjoy a few hours to relax at the hotel before we meet for a yoga class.
+Get a deep stretch into those hip flexors as the instructor guides us through the practice.
 Release, relax, breathe and unwind during this guided stretch and meditation.
-Dinner tonight is a little local secret called the Hideaway Kitchen & Bar (don’t tell anyone!).

 Day 4 – Thursday 20 June 2019